ashlopez/calc/00-week/installfest.md

 `git config --global user.name "Your Name"`

-then
+then, using the same email you used to sign up with Github,

-`git config --global user.email YOUR-EMAIL-ADDRESS`
+`git config --global user.email youremail@whatever.com`

 then